-Catholic League Responds to Voice of the Faithful
+The Catholic League's Response to Voice of the Faithful's Criticism of Bishop Murphy

 According to the [Massachusetts attorney general's] Report, Bishop Murphy played a key role in the failure to protect the children.
 As a consequence, he has abdicated his moral authority.